The 8+1 Rules of Handshake Etiquette

 1. There’s a time and place

 It’s rather pointless extending your hand for a proper greeting when the other party is distracted or rushing off.
-Engagement is crucial so ensure the timing is right before making the gesture.
+Engagement is crucial so ensure the timing is right before initiating the gesture.

 2. Where to start

-In business settings, whoever is hierarchically senior should initiate the handshake, e.g. during a job interview, the recruiting manager should offer a handshake to the candidate.
-In social interactions, allow older people and women to take the initiative, e.g. when meeting your father-in-law for the first time, wait for him to extend his hand.
+In business, whoever is hierarchically senior should initiate the handshake, e.g. during a job interview, the recruiting manager should offer a handshake to the candidate.
+In social interactions, allow older people and women to take the initiative, e.g. when meeting your future father-in-law for the first time, wait for him to extend his hand.

 3. Personal space

 During a handshake, people should face each other so make sure you stand up if you are seated.
 However, maintain a reasonable distance because getting too close could be perceived as unnecessarily intimate.